 Creating and growing the machine-made division of the company helped us expand, develop, and crystallize the Alabama Chanin voice.
 In retrospect, we see that we had to focus on machine craft and understand it from every perspective to realize that it was not a separate entity at all.
 Our hand and machine-made pieces complement one another and strengthen one another.

-With the launch of our Collection #30, our basics, essentials, machine- and handmade garments are folded together and continue to represent a range of price points.
+With the launch of our newest collection, our basics, essentials, machine- and handmade garments are folded together and continue to represent a range of price points.

 We are excited to marry all of our work into one unified voice– and we thank you for following along as we continue to evolve and grow.